 Alumni chapters are formed by alumni with special interests, groups or specific areas of study.
 Volunteers assist with planning activities and events.

-Visit our Chapters page see if there is one that suits your interests.
+Visit our Chapters page to see if there is one that suits your interests.

 Alumni Relations occasionally needs volunteers to help with planning and staging one-time alumni events.
 If you can't commit to a regular volunteer schedule, then this may be a good fit.